Hi, I'm Maxi and thrilled that you are here.

 It was hard to take when you advised me to leave, but you were right.
 Had I stayed, I would have continued to try to see her.
 It was also true that I had to stay away long enough for my return to be brand new, free of the old baggage.
 Now I know what the songs are all about.

 The retreat to Yanga Island has been a true learning experience for me.
-I had not intended to be here for so long.
-Still, I had to stay when the storm hit and shattered the island.
-Yanga may be modern and well-constructed, but the damage was horrific and extensive.
-Besides, many people had befriended me; it was my turn to give back.
+I had not intended to be here for so long, but I had to stay when the storm hit and shattered the island.
+Yanga may be modern and well-constructed, yet the damage was horrific and extensive.
+Besides, many people had befriended me, it was my turn to give back.

 When I first came here, there were mornings I pulled the covers over my head and surrendered to the misery.
 Gradually, I began to walk the beaches and mix with the friendly people of the island.
 Before long, I met the Karanu family.
 They are wonderful people, have been truly kind and helpful.